Ángel Azteca: Professional wrestling career

-Juan Zúñiga trained under Héctor López, Asterión and Lucha Libre superstar Dr. Wagner before making his professional wrestling debut in 1980.
-Initially he worked as "Charro" or "Charro de Jalisco", winning the Mexican National Cruiserweight Championship On October 24, 1986, from Adorable Rubí.
-On December 28, 1986, he lost the title to wrestler "Judas".
-In 1988, he changed his ring persona, creating the "Ángel Azteca" (Aztec Angel) character that he would be most known as for the remainder of his career as he began working full-time for Empresa Mexicana de Lucha Libre (EMLL; later renamed to Consejo Mundial de Lucha Libre (CMLL)).
+Juan Zúñiga trained under Héctor López, Asterión and Mexican superstar Dr. Wagner before making his professional wrestling debut in 1980.
+Initially, he worked as "Charro" or "Charro de Jalisco", winning the Mexican National Cruiserweight Championship on October 24, 1986, from Adorable Rubí.
+On December 28, he lost the title to a wrestler named "Judas".

-Ángel Azteca was teamed up with fellow técnico (a good guy character or Face) Atlantis to form a very successful tag team.
-Together they won the Mexican National Tag Team Championship on March 6, 1988, from the team of Los Infernales (Masakre and MS-1).
-Over the next 811 days, Azteca and Atlantis defended the tag team titles against such teams as Hombre Bala and Pirata Morgan, El Dandy and El Texano and Pierroth, Jr. and Ulisses.
-On February 26, 1989 Ángel Azteca became a double champion when he defeated Bestia Salvaje for the Mexican National Welterweight Championship.
-Two months later, Azteca vacated the Mexican National Welterweight Championship when he defeated Emilio Charles, Jr. to win the NWA World Middleweight Championship, moving up to the Middleweight division.
+In 1988, he changed his ring persona to "Ángel Azteca" (Aztec Angel), which he would keep for the remainder of his career as he began working full-time for Empresa Mexicana de Lucha Libre (EMLL; later renamed to Consejo Mundial de Lucha Libre (CMLL)).
+Azteca was paired with fellow técnico (a good guy character or face) Atlantis to form a very successful tag team, winning the Mexican National Tag Team Championship on March 6, from the team of Los Infernales (Masakre and MS-1).
+Over the next 811 days, Azteca and Atlantis defended the tag team titles against various teams like Hombre Bala and Pirata Morgan, El Dandy and El Texano and Pierroth Jr. and Ulisses.
+On February 26, 1989, Ángel Azteca became a double champion when he defeated Bestia Salvaje for the Mexican National Welterweight Championship.
+Two months later, Azteca vacated the title after defeating Emilio Charles, Jr. to win the NWA World Middleweight Championship, moving up to the Middleweight division.
+Azteca would make several successful defenses against the former champion, as well as El Hijo del Gladiador.
+On May 25, 1990, Atlantis and Ángel Azteca lost the Mexican National Tag Team Championship to Pierroth Jr. and Bestia Salvaje.
+A couple of months later, El Dandy won the NWA World Middleweight Championship from Azteca.

-Azteca would make several successful defenses against the former champion as well as El Hijo del Gladiador.
-On May 25, 1990, Atlantis and Ángel Azteca were finally beaten for the Mexican Tag title by Pierroth, Jr. and Bestia Salvaje.
-A couple of months later El Dandy won the NWA World Middleweight Championship from Ángel Azteca.
-The loss of the Tag Team titles was used as the storyline motivation for Ángel Azteca turning rudo (villain or heel after attacking his partner.
-The feud between the two continued off and on until Ángel Azteca's death in 2007, while the two remained close friends backstage.
-On March 9, 1991 Ángel Azteca and Volador teamed up to win the Mexican National Tag Team Championship from Pierroth, Jr. and Bestia Salvaje, holding them for two months before dropping them to Los Destructores (Tony Arce and Vulcano).
-In 1992 Ángel Azteca left CMLL and joined a large number of ex-CMLL employees in the newly created Asistencia Asesoría y Administración (AAA) promotion.
-In AAA Ángel Azteca teamed up with El Hijo del Santo and Super Muñeco to win the Mexican National Trios Championship from Los Payasos (Coco Amarillo, Coco Azul and Coco Rojo).
+The loss of the tag team titles was used as the storyline motivation for Ángel Azteca turning rudo (a villain or heel) after attacking Atlantis.
+The feud between the two continued off and on until Azteca's death in 2007, although the two remained close friends backstage.
+On March 9, 1991, Azteca and Volador teamed up to win the Mexican National Tag Team Championship from Pierroth Jr. and Salvaje, holding them for two months before dropping it to Los Destructores (Tony Arce and Vulcano).
+In 1992, Azteca left CMLL and joined a large number of ex-CMLL employees in the newly created Asistencia Asesoría y Administración (AAA) promotion, where he, El Hijo del Santo and Super Muñeco won the Mexican National Trios Championship from Los Payasos (Coco Amarillo, Coco Azul and Coco Rojo).
 The trio held the championship for 124 days before losing it back to Los Payasos.
+After losing the trios title, Azteca briefly worked as "Charro de Jalisco" before leaving AAA not long after.

-After losing the Trios title, Ángel Azteca briefly worked for AAA as "Charro de Jalisco", but left AAA not long after.
-When he returned to CMLL the creative team was planning on giving Ángel Azteca a new mask and outfit to "freshen up" the character, but when Azteca temporarily retired from wrestling, the new mask design and tights was given to a new CMLL wrestler dubbed Último Guerrero.
-Zúñiga only worked in a very limited capacity from the mid-1990s until early 2003 where he returned to CMLL.
-Azteca began working a low card feud with Arkangel de la Muerte that received limited publicity until CMLL began hyping their 70th Anniversary show, where Ángel Azteca versus Arkangel de la Muerte was booked in a Luchas de Apuestas match where the loser would have to unmask.
-Arkangel won, unmasking Ázteca in what was Ángel Azteca's last high publicity match.
-After the mask loss Ángel Azteca left CMLL, working a limited scheduled on the independent circuit, sometimes even working as a referee instead of a wrestler.
+When he returned to CMLL, the creative team was planning on giving Ángel Azteca a new mask and outfit to "freshen up" the character, but when Azteca temporarily retired from wrestling, the new mask design and tights was given to a new CMLL wrestler dubbed Último Guerrero.
+Zúñiga only worked in a very limited capacity from the mid-1990s until he returned to CMLL in early 2003.
+Azteca began working a low card feud with Arkangel de la Muerte that received limited publicity until CMLL began hyping their 70th Anniversary show, where Ángel Azteca versus Arkangel de la Muerte was booked in a Luchas de Apuestas (bet match), which would force the loser to unmask.
+Arkangel won, unmasking Ázteca in what was his last high publicity match.

-In 2006 Ángel Azteca returned to the ring, mainly to help push "Ángel Azteca II" and "Ángel Azteca, Jr."; two wrestlers who paid Zúñiga to use the "Ángel Azteca" name.
-After Zúñiga's death Ángel Azteca II changed his name to Emperador Azteca while Ángel Azteca, Jr. still uses the name in CMLL, but does not make any claims about being the son of Ángel Azteca.
+After the mask loss, Azteca left CMLL, working a limited schedule on the independent circuit and occasionally working as a referee.
+He returned to the ring in 2006, mainly to help push "Ángel Azteca II" and "Ángel Azteca Jr."; two wrestlers who paid Zúñiga to use the "Ángel Azteca" name.
+After Zúñiga's death, Ángel Azteca II changed his name to Emperador Azteca, while Ángel Azteca, Jr. still used the name in CMLL without claiming to be the son of Ángel Azteca.